Working Group on Protection, Gender, and Inclusion in Anticipatory Action

 Overall, the working group seeks to accelerate the mainstreaming and integration of protection, gender and inclusion in anticipatory action, by pursuing the following objectives:

 - Foster collaboration and community exchange;

 - Strengthen the evidence base and advocacy.

-The working group is hosted by the Anticipation Hub and co-chaired by the IFRC, UNFPA and Plan International.
+The working group is hosted by the Anticipation Hub and co-chaired by the IFRC and Plan International.
 Please get in touch with the co-chairs below for more information on joining the working group.

-The membership includes organisations who are working on mainstreaming and integrating Protection, Gender and Inclusion in Anticipatory Action, or have strong ambitions to do so.
+The membership includes organizations who are working on mainstreaming and integrating protection, gender and inclusion in anticipatory action, or have strong ambitions to do so.

-Read more in the working group Terms of Reference here.
+Read more in the working group's terms of reference here.

 Please get in contact with the co-chairs below if you would like to join the Working Group.